Best web scraping tools for 2026

 - Cons:

-- Can be slower than dedicated scraping APIs.
+- Slower than dedicated scraping APIs.

-- Learning curve for complex workflows.
+- Learning curve on complex workflows.

 AI scrapers vs traditional tools